SAP/ai-sdk-js/packages/orchestration/README.md

 ### Orchestration Client

-Use the orchestration client to configure different modules like templating and content filtering along with sending chat completion requests to an orchestration compatible generative AI model.
+Use the orchestration client to configure different modules like templating and content filtering along with sending chat completion requests to an orchestration-compatible generative AI model.

 #### Templating